benjibeck/AirPods-Control-Center-UI/README.md

 # AirPods-Control-Center-UI
-A design for the Apple AirPods Control Center to handoff audio playback source to other devices.
+A design for the Apple AirPods Control Center to switch between audio sources.

 ![](/images/iOS.png)